TritonDataCenter/node-vasync/README.md

 ## Observability is important

+Working with Node's asynchronous, callback-based model is much easier with a handful of simple control-flow abstractions, like:

+* pipelines (which invoke a list of asynchronous callbacks sequentially)
+* parallel pipelines (which invoke a list of asynchronous callbacks in parallel and invoke a top-level callback when the last one completes).
+* queues
+* barriers

-Working with Node's asynchronous, callback-based model is much easier with a handful of simple control-flow abstractions, like pipelines (which invoke a list of asynchronous callbacks sequentially) and parallel pipelines (which invoke a list of asynchronous callbacks in parallel and invoke a top-level callback when the last one completes).
-But these structures also introduce new types of programming errors: failing to invoke the "advance" callback can cause the program to hang, and inadvertently invoking it twice can cause subsequent operations to proceed before they should.
-Both of these can be really nasty to debug after the fact because there's usually no trace of what happened.
-And while tools like "pstack" or "gdb" help alleviate analogous problems in threaded environments, they're useless for Node because what's blocking the program isn't generally on the stack.
+But these structures also introduce new types of programming errors: failing to invoke the callback can cause the program to hang, and inadvertently invoking it twice can cause all kinds of mayhem that's very difficult to debug.

-This module implements abstractions for asynchronous control flow that keep track of what's going on so that you can figure out what happened when your program goes wrong.
-The "pipeline" and "parallel" functions here both take a list of asynchronous functions (to be invoked in sequence or parallel, respectively), and both return a status object with several fields:
+The facilities in this module keep track of what's going on so that you can figure out what happened when your program goes wrong.
+They generally return an object describing details of the current state.
+If your program goes wrong, you have several ways of getting at this state:

-    operations          array corresponding to the input functions, with

-            func            input function

-            status          "pending", "ok", or "fail"

-            err             returned "err" value, if any

-            result          returned "result" value, if any

-    successes           "result" field for each of "operations" where "status" == "ok" (in no particular order)

-    ndone               number of input operations that have completed

-    nerrors             number of input operations that have failed

-As long as you keep a reference to this returned object, then when your program does something wrong (e.g., hangs or invokes a second stage before it should have), you have several ways of getting at the status:

 * On illumos-based systems, use MDB to [find the status object](http://dtrace.org/blogs/bmc/2012/05/05/debugging-node-js-memory-leaks/) and then [print it out](http://dtrace.org/blogs/dap/2012/01/13/playing-with-nodev8-postmortem-debugging/).